f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | CLEAR            | Hardware fault detected in blade                                                   |
 +------------------+------------------------------------------------------------------------------------+

 Traps will be generated for blade-hardware-faults.
-A Reliability, Availability, and Servieability (RAS) monitoring system monitors blade hardware utilizing Advanced Error Reporting (AER) for PCIe devices.
+A Reliability, Availability, and Serviceability (RAS) monitoring system monitors blade hardware utilizing Advanced Error Reporting (AER) for PCIe devices.

 .. code-block:: bash